kengibson1111/go-stdlib/README.md

 ## encoding/binary

-* binaryread - shows how to read binary bytes into a float64.
-That was just for the sample.
-  Binary encoding can be used for any type.

 * binarywrite - shows how to write a float64 into binary bytes.
 Reverse of the previous sample.

 * binarywritemulti - like the previous example, but shows how to mix various types in a